dimitri-rebrikov/rainradar/doc/manual/MANUAL.md

 #### WIFI Status

-The chapter displays the status of the WiFi connection from Rainradar to your WiFi network.
-The button `Reset WiFi Status` will retest the connection to WiFi and provide the new status.
+The chapter displays the status of the connection from Rainradar to your WiFi network.
+The button `Reset WiFi Status` will retest the connection to the WiFi and provide the new status.

 #### Change Parameters

-`WiFi Name (SSID)` the WiFi Name (also called SSID) the Rainradar shall connect to.
-This shall be probably you home WiFi.
-The chapter `Available WiFi's` below list all WiFi networks discovered by the Rainradar
+`WiFi Name (SSID)` the name of the WiFi network (also called SSID) the Rainradar shall connect to.
+This shall be probably your home WiFi.
+The chapter `Available WiFi's` below lists all WiFi networks discovered by the Rainradar.

-`WiFi Password` the password the Rainradar shall use to connect to the WiFi.
+`WiFi Password` the password for the WiFe network above.

 `Postal index` the German postal index (so called PLZ) of your location.
 Rainradar will use this PLZ to get the rain radar and rain forecast data from the server.

 `Display Brightness` lets you setup the brightnes of the LEDs.
-To test the brightness without the saving changes use the `Test Display Brightness` chapter below.
+To test the brightness without saving and find the value comfortable for you use the `Test Display Brightness` chapter below.

 `Night Display Brightness` this optional parameter lets you define the LED brightness for the night time.
 For this case the night time shall be also defined.